2024–present Serbian anti-corruption protests: Fulfillment of the education funding demand

-On 7 February, lawyers organized a protest in front of RTS.
-There, the lawyers demanded that their voices be heard and called upon policemen and members of the Serbian Armed Forces to join a general strike.
+On 7 February, lawyers organized a protest in front of the RTS building.
+The lawyers demanded that their voices be heard and called upon policemen and members of the Serbian Armed Forces to join a general strike.
 The informal community of elementary school teachers in New Belgrade - PULS announced a large protest gathering and walk through New Belgrade on 8 February.
 Theatrical actors from the theaters in Belgrade, Novi Sad, Sombor and Zrenjanin started a seven-day strike.
 In Belgrade, protesters blocked the Pupin Bridge connecting Zemun with Borča.
 Citizens also protested in Niš.
-During the protest, an unknown female person approached the dean of the Niš Faculty of Philosophy, threatened her and physically attacked her.
+During the protest, an unknown person approached the dean of the Niš Faculty of Philosophy, threatened her and physically attacked her.
 In Prijepolje, high school teachers protested, despite receiving verbal threats.
 In Subotica, students, professors and citizens organized a protest, which began with 15 minutes of silence.
-Afterwards, the gathered crowd moved towards the city hall, where they left a message for the mayor, Stevan Bakić, an SNS member, who previously compared the protesters with World War Two Croatian fascists and accused them of "destroying Serbia".
+Afterwards, the gathered crowd moved towards the city hall, where they left a message for the mayor, Stevan Bakić, an SNS member, who previously compared the protesters withUstase members and accused them of "destroying Serbia".

 In Bogatić, SNS-led local authorities organized a public hearing on the municipal spatial plan, which also includes lithium exploration, behind closed doors, contrary to the Serbian Law on Local Administration.
 Hundreds of farmers and protesters entered the Bogatić municipality building, where a public hearing was scheduled to take place, and physically carried the local chairman of the SNS outside.
 SNS banners, visible on the town square, were torn down.
 Farmers and protesters organized a plenary session, during which they expressed support for the students' demands.
 Kragujevac students from blocked faculties announced they will run a 137-kilometer relay marathon to the Church of St. Sava in Belgrade to hand over invitations to their colleagues for the protest scheduled on Sretenje, 15 February, in Kragujevac.

 On 8 February, teachers and professors from 18 New Belgrade elementary schools, joined by parents whose children attend those schools, blocked the central turnaround in New Belgrade.
 In Niš, students, professors and citizens organized a 15 km-long protest walk to Merošina.
 On the same day, during his speech at the SNS gathering in a sports hall in Kikinda, president Vučić announced that he is writing a book about his "glorious victory against the colour revolution in Serbia" and that the book will be finished by Vidovdan.
 Another SNS gathering was organized in the cultural center of Lazarevac, where President of the National Assembly Ana Brnabić and Minister of Finance Siniša Mali, both SNS members, were scheduled to speak.
 Protesters gathered in front of the center, waited for Brnabić and Mali to come out and booed them; during the gathering, Brnabić called the protesters "cowards", but once outside, she smiled and waved at them.